irregularchat/Speech-Memorization-Platform/CONTRIBUTING.md

    - **Link issues to [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)** to show what you’re addressing.

+   See [13.
+GitHub Issues Tagging for Agile Project Management](#13-github-issues-tagging-for-agile-project-management) for more information on how to use the issue tracker for project management.

 ### 8. **Assign Tasks and Collaborate**
    - **Assign yourself to tasks** when you start working on an issue.